 The Dragon IHA-1 utilizes a100K dual DACT stepped attenuator.
 No matter where one has the volume set the balance is equal at all times in each channel.
 The Amp has Pro-Audio outputs on the front panel.
 You will notice the locking 1/4" stereo output.
-In addition we have chosen to have the XLR 4 pin balanced output connector.
-The IHA-1 is a single-ended design but as you know it delivers the output in a balanced form from the output windings from the air-gaped output transformers.
+In addition, we have chosen to have the XLR 4 pin balanced output connector.
+The IHA-1 is a single-ended design but as you know it delivers the output in a balanced form from the output windings of the air-gaped output transformers.
 Then a final touch is a dual process powder coat finish in a clear coated copper.

 The input driving signal is directly coupled to the grids of the 6SN7 dual triodes.
-This signal is amplified and sent to the headphones through a set of special hand wound air gapped output transformers.
+This signal is amplified and sent to the headphones through a set of special hand wound air-gaped output transformers.
 Once again, direct coupling straight through to the headphones.
-Utilizing the 6SN7 dual triodes, the IHA-1 is extremely linear and offers full bandwidth from 9 Hz to 33 Khz without the use of feedback.
+Utilizing the 6SN7 dual triodes, the IHA-1 is extremely linear and offers full bandwidth from 9 Hz to 33Khz without the use of feedback.

 The power supply is vacuum tube rectification with dual filter chokes to provide a low noise level along with a low impedance B+ power supply to the 6SN7 tubes.
-All and all, he had little concern for how loud one could blast their ears but an ongoing concentration of full bandwidth, linearity and a realistic music presentation.
+All and all, he had little concern for how loud one could blast their ears but an ongoing concentration of full bandwidth, linearity, and a realistic music presentation.
 Once again, for fear of being repetitive, the new Inspire IHA-1 Dragon version, is vacuum tube amplification in the purest form.

 The THD is close to ultimate vacuum tube perfection considering zero feedback.
 The second and all remaining harmonic contents at the1.125 watt output level into 32 ohms are over 65 dB down.
-Actually the only harmonics visible at these levels are the second harmonics down 65 dB and the other harmonics are in the noise floor.
+Actually, the only harmonics visible at these levels are the second harmonics down 65 dB and the other harmonics are in the noise floor.
 This is actually an amazing output spectrum.
 One would consider this for the board of health!!!LOL The power levels vary with the impedance of the output load.
-At the 32 ohm level up through 570 ohms the power is in the 1.125 watt to .750 watt level.
+At the 32 ohm level up through 570ohms the power is in the 1.125watt to .750 watt level.
 Higher power at the lower end of the range.
-It will drive the 600 ohm cans you have as one of your choices.
+It will drive the 600-ohm cans you have as one of your choices.